-- 1. Theoretical-practical test, which will comprehensively cover the contents of all the topics from the theory, exercises classes and laboratory. - 2.
-Practical laboratory tests, which will cover the objectives programmed in the corresponding part of the course.
-Note that attending these practical lab lectures is also compusiory in the Noncontinuous assessment.
-A lab room will be available for that during certain dates.
+- 1. Theoretical-practical test, which will comprehensively cover the contents of all the topics from the theory, exercises classes and laboratory. - Practical laboratory tests, which will cover the objectives programmed in the corresponding part of the course.
+Note that attending these practical lab lectures is also compulsory in the final assessment.